Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	```

 	The `ESP32_CMAKE` environment variable controls whether the ESP-IDF is built using the newer CMake or older `make`-based tools.
 The default is 1, which builds with CMake.
 Set `ESP32_CMAKE` to 0 to use the older `make`-based build.
 Support for `make`-based builds will be removed in a future Moddable SDK update.

+	> Note: You must open a new shell instance or manually run the export statements in your shell.
+Adding the export statements to your `~/.profile` does not update the environment variables in active shell instances.

 8. Install the required Python packages: